-We charge a flat rate fee of the BTC equivalent of *$2.50 to transfer your withdrawal Bitcoin amount to a crypto wallet of your choosing to cover network fees.
+Withdrawals to Coinbase Bitcoin wallets are free.
+For withdrawals to other Bitcoin wallets we charge a flat rate fee of the BTC equivalent of *$2.50 to transfer your withdrawal Bitcoin amount to a crypto wallet of your choosing to cover network fees.
 Withdrawals may take up to 7 days to process.
 A Fastrack option is available for a fee.
 There may be additional fees levied by your wallet provider or the crypto currency transactions exchange itself.

 We impose a minimum withdrawal, after fees, of BTC 0.005.

 *We reserve the right to alter the network fee charge in cases of extreme BTC volatility.

 Should a Hirer or a Virtual Service Provider at any time decide to cancel an accepted bid project the project will move into a disputed phase whereby Jobvir will investigate and make a decision on which party wins the dispute (See ‘Disputes Resolution’).

 This section gives you ‘balance’ and ‘transaction’ tabs.

 Available is the total credit you have minus any current projects that are currently locked for bidding.

 Working Project is the total of current projects locked for bidding.
 The amount for each project will be paid to you once the projects are complete.
 Should there be a dispute and the ruling is in your favor, you will receive the amount that was bid for the project back in your available credit.